Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

 > It's also possible to modify attributes in the host's service array inherited
 > from the host template.
 E.g. macros.

 ## Users

 Contacts have been renamed to Users (same for groups).
 A user does not only provide attributes and macros used for notifications, but is also used for authorization checks.

-The revamped notification logic removes the notification commands from the contacts (users) too.
+In Icinga 2 notification commands are not directly associated with users.
+Instead the notification command is specified in `Notification` objects.

-StatusDataWriter, IdoMySqlConnection and LivestatusListener will provide the contact and contactgroups attributes for services for compatibility reasons.
+The `StatusDataWriter`, `IdoMySqlConnection` and `LivestatusListener` types will provide the contact and contactgroups attributes for services for compatibility reasons.
 These values are calculated from all services, their notifications, and their users.

 ## Macros

 ### Command Macros

-If you have previously used Icinga 1.x you may already be familiar with user and argument macros (e.g., USER1 or ARG1).
-Unlike in Icinga 1.x macros may have arbitrary names and arguments are no longer specified in the check_command setting.
+If you have previously used Icinga 1.x you may already be familiar with user and argument macros (e.g., `USER1` or `ARG1`).
+Unlike in Icinga 1.x macros may have arbitrary names and arguments are no longer specified in the `check_command` setting.

-In Icinga 1.x the 2 argument macros will be passed onto the 'check_command' attribute separated by an exclamation mark (!).
+In Icinga 1.x argument macros are specified in the `check_command` attribute and are separated from the command name using an exclamation mark (`!`).

     define command {
         command_name  ping4